canonical/serverlab-testflinger/README.rst

 Architecture
 ------------

 This is a microservices architecture to run Canonical's Testflinger service.
 The core stack is comprised of the the below containers.
+The base container infrastructure is defined via a master Docker compose file, which will deploy the entire environment automatically upon docker-compose deploy invokation.

-Agents are facilitated by the 'tf-agent' container, which is running pass through Docker in Docker.
+Testflinger agents run in individual, discrete containers denoted by the associated SUT name in the Needham lab environment.
+These containers are created by the the tf-agent master container, via the Docker Python API, which is running pass through Docker in Docker.
+This allows for dynamic container creation, which is triggered by the presence of Testflinger configuration files in the associated base directory.
+-diagram-

 Healthchecks run on each agent container and report through an MQTT broker.
-This MQTT broker facilitates agent logging, said healthchecks and allows for initiating Testflinger jobs via MQTT publish. (this secion in prgoress)
+This MQTT broker facilitates agent logging, said healthchecks and allows for initiating Testflinger jobs via MQTT publish.
+These healthchecks are exposed via Docker native healthchecking, making it available for standard Docker reporting.
+-diagram-

+Container management is facilitated via Portainer, which is deployed as part of the base Docker compose configuration.
+Full container management and health checking is availble from the Portainer web interface.

+(this secion in prgoress),

 Docker Containers
 -----------------